auranbuckles/auranbuckles.github.io/_posts/2016-12-18-delivering_array_datatypes_in_an_angular-rails_app.markdown

 ![recipe object in the Rails controller](/img/world-recipes-02.png)

-For the purposes of this tutorial, I've purposefully omitted some code, including Bootstrap classes and data validations, but you can view the full project [on Github](https://github.com/auranbuckles/world-recipes).
+For the purposes of this tutorial, I've purposefully omitted some unredlated code, including Bootstrap classes and data validations, but you can view the full project [on Github](https://github.com/auranbuckles/world-recipes).